akshaynagpal/w2n/README.md

 Error: No valid number words found!
 Please enter a valid number word (eg. two million twenty three thousand and forty nine) None
 ```

+### for word2number user
+Change your import from word2number to word2numberi18n.

+    from word2numberi18n import w2n

 ## i18n
 word2number looking for your specific language with